Claude Bridge (CCRv1 / CCRv2)

 Claude exits immediately after connecting

 CCRv2: Ensure all three required environment variables are set (CLAUDE_CODE_USE_CCR_V2, CLAUDE_CODE_WORKER_EPOCH, CLAUDE_CODE_SESSION_ACCESS_TOKEN).
-Missing any of them causes Claude to exit with a specific error.
+Missing any of them causes Claude to exit with a specific error (or, in the case of CLAUDE_CODE_USE_CCR_V2, to silently no-op the HTTPS connection).

 Both versions: Check that the bridge is enabled and the port is correct.
 Look at the service logs for connection/handshake errors.